Info on Free Online Training Programs in American Sign Language (ASL)

 Free ASL Training Programs

-ASL 1 is one of two free ASL courses offered online by ASL University.
+- ASL 1 is one of four free ASL courses offered online by ASL University.
 Courses are separated into six units that contain five lessons each and include quizzes, numbers practice and fingerspelling practice activities.
 Most lessons consist of objectives, vocabulary, practice sentences and stories for translation.
 Each lesson contains visual diagrams and instructor-led videos to show students acceptable signing.

-This course is the second in a series of three progressive ASL courses.
+- ASL 2 is the second in a series of three progressive ASL courses.
 Training includes fingerspelling, reading assignments, videos, conversion sentences and various tips for perfecting skills.
 These courses cover topics in numbers, grammar, vocabulary and comprehension.

-The common phrases instruction is separated in 15 parts, and all training is offered through videos that are 2-3 minutes long.
+- Sign Language Lessons: Common Phrases is separated in 15 parts, and all training is offered through videos that are 2-3 minutes long.
 These videos teach students to emphasize sign images, body language and facial expression while signing.